 Journal Writing.
 Many people feel unable to express just quite how they feel and so they turn to journals as a way to release their stress.
 If you already journal, how about changing up your routine by writing about gratitude?
 Each morning set aside 10 or 15 minutes to think and meditate on three positive things in your life you are grateful for.
 This can be as simple as waking up to see another sunrise or the fact you woke up next to the love of your life.
 Anything that forces you to consider that there are glittering moments in between the more difficult parts of life will benefit you immensely.
 See our guide on the benefits of journaling.

-Movement and Exercise.
-Finally, consider adjusting your schedule to allow for physical movements even if it’s a walk in the park.
+Leisure and movement.
+Finally, consider adjusting your schedule to allow for leisure pursuits and physical movement even if it’s a walk in the park.
 When we spend time letting our minds wind themselves into a muddle, the best action we can take is to get a new perspective.
 Alternatively, most people find yoga or meditation to be a very simple and beneficial activity for centering themselves and letting steam off.
 Allowing oneself to focus on the breath and practicing how to observe and release thoughts is one of the most recommended methods of overcoming daily stress.
 Not only is this great for giving yourself time each day, but it can be used to improve our quality of life when dealing with chronic stressors.
 It takes practice and experimentation to find what works for you, so don’t feel defeated if something does not feel as good for you as it does for other people.

 Stress is something we deal with on a daily basis, whether it is good or bad.
 It is an equation we each need to find harmony with.
 With that in mind, we owe it to ourselves to find a healthy outlet in which to give ourselves the best chance to thrive.